 ziftomenib

 KOMZIFTI (ziftomenib) is menin inhibitors [moa].
-Approved for acute myeloid leukemia.
 First approved in 2025.

-KOMZIFTI (ziftomenib) is an oral menin inhibitor approved for acute myeloid leukemia (AML) in November 2025.
-It works by inhibiting the menin protein, which plays a critical role in leukemic cell survival and proliferation.
-This represents a novel mechanism of action in the AML treatment landscape.
+KOMZIFTI (ziftomenib) is an oral menin inhibitor approved in November 2025 for oncology indications.
+It works by inhibiting the menin protein, a key regulator of leukemogenic gene expression in hematologic malignancies.
+The drug represents a novel mechanism targeting epigenetic pathways in cancer.

 Menin Inhibitors